arthurborgesdev/arthurborgesdev/README.md

 ## Current activities

 Today I'm enrolled in Microverse school for remote software developers and I'm having lots of fun!
 I'm learning a lot!
-While I'm not studying at it, I study by myself and work on other projects, related to embedded programming with C/C++ and functional languages like Elixir.
+While I'm not studying at it, I study by myself and work on other projects, related to front-end development.

 ## Misc

 I love almost all kinds of music.
 When I had the time, I will for sure spend time learning and mastering the Melodica!

-One of my side projects is to build a digital synthesizer using a NES CPU!!
+One of my side projects is a classified advertised platform integrated with AWS: Mint!

 ## Stats